HoneyCode24/learning-javascript/README.md

 |-----|----------------|
 | 01  | Hello World 🌍 |
 | ... | Coming Soon 🚧 |
-> 🛠 I update this repository **daily** with well-structured folders, clean code, and learning notes.

----

-## 📌 Why This Journey?

-I believe in **learning in public** — sharing my growth not only helps me stay accountable but also helps others starting their journey.

-Whether you're a beginner or just curious, feel free to **fork, star ⭐, or follow** along!

 ---

 ## 🛠 Tech Stack